 Lightning Greaves is a commander staple and for good reason.
 For two mana you get two very powerful abilities – Haste and shroud.
 Furthermore, it costs absolutely nothing to equip.
 Not only does this mean it can be used the same turn it’s played but it can also be switched between creatures as needed, with no extra resources.

-The Greaves are an invaluable piece of equipment to decks that prioritize early attacks or protecting their commanders at all costs.
-The speed and consistency that lightning greaves offer a deck are largely unrivaled and it’s truly one of the best MTG equipment in the game.
+The Greaves are invaluable to decks that prioritize early attacks or protecting their commanders at all costs.
+The speed and consistency that lightning greaves offer a deck are largely unrivaled and it’s truly one of the best in the game.

 |Two powerful abilities||Equipped creature can’t be targeted by you|